imapp-pl/gas-cost-estimator/docs/notes/instrumentation_measurement/geth.md

 A simple instrumenter (`instrumenter.go`) (to be further developed and research according to this doc) to be found [here](/src/interumentation_measurement/geth).

+NOTE: `instrumenter.go` has been obsoleted and removed.
+We use instrumentation manually injected in `go-ethereum` interpreter loop code.

 ### Take aways

 1. `Tracer` interface (and `StructLogger` being a template implementation) is a good instrumenter